Filmed in VIDECOLOR...

 - Space Patrol: early 1960s UK series (not to be confused with the 1950s US series) produced by a former Anderson colleague.

-- Thomas the Tank Engine, overseen by Thunderbirds veteran David Mitton, used simplistic yet highly-advanced electric model trains that could let off steam and move their eyes.
+- Thomas the Tank Engine, before the switch to CGI, used simplistic yet highly-advanced electric model trains that could let off steam and move their eyes.
+It helped that the series was overseen by Thunderbirds veteran David Mitton.